 When can I volunteer?

-Volunteer workdays for Trails Forever are from 8:30 a.m. to 2:30 p.m. every Wednesday and Thursday through September.
+Volunteer workdays for Trails Forever are from 8 a.m. to 2 p.m. every Wednesday through Oct.
+15, 2025.
 Prior registration is required.

 Do I have to hike to be a Trails Forever volunteer?

 Yes.
 Most of the Trails Forever projects will require at least some hiking.
-You must be able to hike at least 4 miles and then be able to do hard physical labor in order to participate as a Trails Forever volunteer, since many projects are at least 2 miles from a road or parking area (and 2 miles back).
+You must be able to hike at least four miles and then be able to do hard physical labor in order to participate as a Trails Forever volunteer, since many projects are at least two miles from a road or parking area (and then two miles back).

 Do I need experience to volunteer for Trails Forever?